-vCommander ® 6.0.2 introduces support for Azure Resource Manager (ARM) as a managed system.
-Beyond the name you provide to label the managed system in vCommander, you also need to provide some additional information, some of which only becomes available after substantial configuration has been performed in the Azure Management Portal.
+vCommander ® 6.0.2 introduces support for Azure Resource Manager (ARM) as a cloud account (managed system).
+Beyond the name you provide to label the cloud account (managed system) in vCommander, you also need to provide some additional information, some of which only becomes available after substantial configuration has been performed in the Azure Management Portal.
 This includes creating an application identity and retrieving an API key.
 To reduce the amount of configuration effort required, follow the procedures covered in this article, which scripts much of what is required.

 - Embotics vCommander 6.0.2 or later